wynwxst/Checkra1n.py/README.md

 type 0 into `$ ` to install dependencies
 then copy libusb0.dll into c:/windows/system32/

+# Optional (recomended)
+Run command prompt as administrator and cd to the folder, type `cpbin.bat` ~ this allows you to run checkra1n from anywhere by typing checkra1n from cmd

 # Steps
 For the menu, simply follow installation for the instant checkra1n cd to the folder and type `cpbin.lnk` (allows you to just type checkra1n from anywhere, boot flags not supported yet)